vuminhtue/SMU_Workshop_Linux/_episodes/03-File_system.md

 ~~~
 $ cd
 ~~~
-{: .bash}

 How can you check what happened?  `pwd` gives us the answer!

 ~~~
 $ pwd
 ~~~
-{: .bash}

 ~~~
-/Users/nelle
+/home/<your Palmetto username>
 ~~~
 {: .output}

 It turns out that `cd` without an argument will return you to your home directory, which is great if you've gotten lost in your own filesystem.

-Let's try returning to the `data` directory from before.
-Last time, we used three commands, but we can actually string together the list of directories to move to `data` in one step:
+Let's try returning to the `linux_workshop` directory from before.
+We can actually string together the list of directories to move to `linux_workshop` in one step:

 ~~~
-$ cd Desktop/data-shell/data
+$ cd /home/<your Palmetto username>/linux_workshop
 ~~~
-{: .bash}

-Check that we've moved to the right place by running `pwd` and `ls -F`.
+Check that we've moved to the right place by running `pwd`.

 If we want to move up one level from the shell directory, we could use `cd ..`.
 But there is another way to move to any directory, regardless of your